angelphanth/rps/README.md

 - Summarizing the results of all matches in a series of plotly visualizations.

-Please see the aforementioned notebooks for a thorough breakdown of the project and feel free to message me on [linkedin](https://www.linkedin.com/in/angelphanth/) if you had any questions!
+**Please see the aforementioned notebooks for a thorough breakdown of the project and feel free to message me on [LinkedIn](https://www.linkedin.com/in/angelphanth/) if you had any questions!**

+Or if you were interested in re-creating the game to play on your own computer:

+- The datasets are linked above and in `image_preprocessing.ipynb`, and

+- I have included `keras_gpu.txt` and `keras_cpu.txt` that you can use to create a conda environment (e.g. `conda env create --file keras_gpu.txt`) where you can train a CNN using your GPU or CPU, respectively.
+The environments also include the usual python libraries, Open CV, plotly and should allow you to use Jupyter notebook (and all the aforementioned notebooks).